DecisionsDev/odm-docker-kubernetes/MiniKube/README.md

 Kubectl is now configured to use the cluster.
 ```

-Once MiniKube is installed you can interact with the kubectl tool.
+After Minikube is installed, you can interact with the kubectl tool.

 ```bash
 $ kubectl run hello-minikube --image=gcr.io/google_containers/echoserver:1.4 --port=8080